 The Value of Rental Property

 Acquiring and managing rental property is one of the best ways to make recurring revenue and set yourself up for future financial growth.
 The process goes something like this: You purchase a property with the intention of turning it into a rental.
-You fix it up, make any practical changes that are necessary, and then market it to available tenants.
+You fix it up, make any practical changes that are necessary, and then market it to available tenants – it is important to find the best business to help you this is why I suggest Rentola Canada.
 When an interested tenant applies, you’ll run a quick background check and, hopefully, allow them to move into your property.

 At this point, you’ll begin collecting rent, which should be consistently exceeding your monthly expenses.
 This results in positive cash flow, allowing you to passively make money every month.
 You can capitalize on this extra income however you want, and when you’re ready to sell the property, you can.